A truly memorable final image or moment is the crowning achievement of your story.

 Davidson’s hopes of ever returning home come to naught.
 He is already home—in earth’s bleak future.

-The final moment, line, or image of your story ought to act as the final exclamation point of your tale, revealing or encapsulating the essence of your story.
-In doing so, it will assist in making your story more memorable.
+The final image, line, or moment of your story ought to act as the exclamation point of your tale, revealing the essence of your story.